s-chuck/nodejs-devops-sample/steps.md

          ├─ Pod 1 (runs container: your app)
          ├─ Pod 2 (runs container: your app)
          └─ Pod N ...
+1. We have something called Master Node or Control Panel => it consist of APISERVER(any request from client first comes here) -> it sends it to SCHEDULAR(saying we have this request schedule this to a node) -> At the same time APISERVER sends that request to CONTROLLER MANAGER(it have many controllers liek deployment controller , ReplicaSet controller) it overlooks all the objects using individual controllers and compares their actual state with the desired state if it's same then nothing it's working fine if not it takes action. -> Now the last thing in Control Panel is ETCD(it's a nosql database) store key value pairs all the info about nodes, pods, client requests etc.

+2. Now we have Worker Nodes
+=> Every worker node have kubectl and kube-proxy the kube-proxy allows inter communication b/w pods inside the same worker node and kubectl gets the request from control panel and execute them and sends the response to apiserver.Where the response is checked by Controller manager and the process goes on

+EX.
+Now if a user says to create a pod , the user will use kubectl client(a client which is basically used to talk to our k8s application) after that ApiServer will receive the request it authenticate and validate the request if it's came from a valid client then sends an entry to ETCD to make a create pod entry , after that sends the instruction of creating a pod to schedular to find a node to create the pod , the schedular will find a node and sends it's details to apiserver then apiserver will contact the worker node and tell them to create the pod after receiving the response it again sends that detail to ETCD to store when this pod is created and where and then responds to user.

 # Now let's understand the file and file system in k8s
 k8s uses yaml files to describe what you want to do with cluster.
 -> Each .yaml file that we write is known as k8s objects.
 Objets are nothing but a blueprint that tells k8s what to do.
 Below is the list of most commonly used objects in K8s